Importance of Internal Factor Analysis1. Internal factor analysis helps to analyze its resources and functional strengths and weaknesses.

 2. Internal factor analysis helps to understand the factors and work upon those factors so as to gain competitive advantage, growth, and profitability in the firm.

 3. Internal factor analysis helps to internally assess the organization and formulate, implement, and evaluate the strategic plan and cross-functional decision so as to achieve the company's primary objective of above-average return and competitive advantage.

-4. Internal factor analysis explains the company's available resources or ease of access to resources and whether those resources are rare, easily or hardly imitable, and substitute available or not.
-Resources are defined by its type, nature, and amount.
-Internal factors analysis helps to understand the organization internally and with a clear understanding of its competencies and capabilities that is distinctive with other competitors.
+4. Internal factor analysis explains the company's available resources or ease of access to resources and whether those resources are rare, easily, or hardly imitable, and whether substitute available or not.
+Resources are defined by their type, nature, and amount.
+Internal factors analysis helps to understand the organization internally and with a clear understanding of its competencies and capabilities that are distinctive from other competitors.

 5. Internal factors analysis not only helps to understand its strengths and weaknesses, but it also helps in gathering, analyzing, assimilating, and distributing those resources effectively and efficiently.

 6. Internal factors analysis helps in understanding its past trends and activities and understanding the room for improvement.